 Every organisation wants to have state-of-the-art protection against cyberattacks, especially since such attacks are becoming more complex and are increasingly common.
-Lagging behind in the security department can cost an organisation millions of euros and could potentially result in serious reputation damage.
+Lagging in the security department can cost an organisation millions of euros and could potentially result in serious reputation damage.

-Important SOC security trends in 2023
+Important SOC security trends for 2024

-Another key SOC trend is the increasing popularity of security orchestration, automation and response (SOAR).
+Another key SOC trend is the increasing popularity of Security Orchestration, Automation and Response (SOAR).
 SOAR tools are designed to help organisations automate and streamline their security response processes.
 By using SOAR tools, organisations can quickly and efficiently respond to potential security threats, such as malware attacks or data breaches.

 One of the key ways that SOAR tools can automate security response activities is by providing a centralised platform for coordinating and managing the various steps involved in responding to a security incident.
 For example, SOAR tools can automatically gather and analyse data from multiple sources.
 Examples of such sources are network devices, servers and applications.
 Data from these sources is amassed and used to identify potential security threats and determine the appropriate response to a specific threat or security incident.